funoonAlbalawi12/SWE363Project/README.md

     This command installs all the required node modules defined in the `package.json` file.

 3. **Setup the environment**:
+    Install `react-interactions` and other dependencies:
+    ```bash
+    npm install react-interactions
+    ```
-    Create a `.env` file in the root of your project directory and set any necessary environment variables (like API keys, DB connection strings, etc.).
+    - Also, create a `.env` file in the root of your project directory and define any necessary environment variables (e.g., API keys, DB connection strings).
 Example:
     ```bash
     REACT_APP_API_URL=http://localhost:5000/api
     ```